jaredblackjcb/MIS-5400/README.md

 Jupyter notebook and perform a regression analysis.
 I will plot the tweet frequency and VIX prices side by side to see how much correlation exists between them.
 I plan to quantify the amount of influence each variable has over market volatility and compute its significance level.
+That will allow me to draw a conclusion and determine whether the president's twitter account has a significant impact on market volatility.